hotwax/order-routing/README.md

 # The license

-Ionic SDK app is completely free and released under the Apache v2.0 License.
+Order routing rules app is completely free and released under the Apache v2.0 License.
 Check <a href="https://github.com/hotwax/order-routing-rules/blob/main/LICENSE" target="_blank">LICENSE</a> for more details.